4ursmile/Neural_Network_digit_recognition/README.md

 In test.py file:

- +Use can run it again to re-classify image, or change input data to classify your own data.
+ +Use can run it again to re-classify image, or change input data to classify your own images.